Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Worldsheet-like variables for finite-type cluster algebras

 The $u$-variable parameterization of the cluster configuration space has the advantage that it provides an invariant description of the moduli space and a binary approach to the boundaries. $Y$-systems further allow us to generalize to cluster configuration spaces of Dynkin type.
-However, it is still desirable to have a description of the moduli space as a configuration space of points.
-In the following, we discuss a construction based on gluing a pair of $A$-type worldsheets, whose $u$-coordinates are cross ratios of their respective $z$-variables.
-We glue the two worldsheets as indicated by the Dynkin diagrams.
-The dihedral coordinates of the diagonals define the initial set of $Y$-variables.
-By evolving the system according to the $Y$-system equations, we generate all the other variables.
-We shall see that in addition to the $z_{i}-z_{j}$ factors, new nonlinear factors appear in the cross ratio.
-The $u$-variables will be expressed as generalized cross ratios of the worldsheet variables.
+Nevertheless, it is still desirable to have a description of the moduli space as a configuration space of points.
+In the following, we discuss a novel construction based on gluing a pair of $A$-type worldsheets.